ShovalBenjer/deep_learning_neural_networks/README.md

-Below is a revised, detailed single-document README guidebook for the deep learning course.
-It’s structured with clear sections for each lecture, includes quiz questions, answer summaries, essay prompts, glossaries, and suggestions for visual aids along with 3Blue1Brown video links for additional insight.
-You can further adjust or add images as needed.

----

 # Deep Learning Course Guidebook

 This guidebook is a comprehensive reference for advanced deep learning.
 It consolidates lecture notes, quiz questions and answers, essay prompts, and glossaries from the course.
 The guide assumes you have a solid background in machine learning, mathematics (linear algebra, calculus, probability), and familiarity with basic neural network concepts.